pypa/packaging.python.org/source/tutorial.rst

 1. Install :ref:`pip` and :ref:`setuptools`: [3]_

-   If you have a :ref:`PEP453 <PEP453s>`-compliant Python 3.4:

-   * Some Python 3.4 distribution may already have the ``pip`` command available by default (and setuptools will be installed as well), or they may at least contain a working `ensurepip
+   If you have a :ref:`PEP453 <PEP453s>`-compliant Python 3.4, it may already have the ``pip`` command available by default (and setuptools will be installed as well), or it may at least contain a working `ensurepip
    <https://docs.python.org/3.4/library/ensurepip.html>`_.
 To install pip (and
    setuptools) using ensurepip, run: ``python -m ensurepip --upgrade``.

    Otherwise: